Ewell: Education

 For the wider list of all schools in the borough, see borough of Epsom and Ewell.

-Parks and Open Spaces
+Parks and open spaces

 Nonsuch Park

 A historic park to the east of Ewell Village, extending into Stoneleigh and Cheam.
 Former site of 16th Century Nonsuch Palace, current site of Nonsuch Mansion.
-Home to Nonsuch parkrun, a free weekly 5 kilometre run.

 Warren Farm

 A local nature reserve in East Ewell owned by the Woodland Trust.
-Heathland bordered by woodland.
 Located adjacent to Nonsuch Park and Nonsuch High School.

 Hogsmill Open Space

 An extensive wildlife corridor, stretching from the Hogsmill source in Ewell Village and extending downstream along the course of the river.
 This stretches north-west through Ewell Court and West Ewell, extending out to Kingston.
 Contains three enclosed parks, including Bourne Hall (detailed above in the Landmarks section) and: